xmartlabs/XLForm/README.md

 You may want to set up another properties of the `UITableViewCell`.
 To set up another properties `XLForm` makes use of [Key-Value Coding](https://developer.apple.com/LIBRARY/IOS/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html "Key-Value Coding") allowing the developer to set the cell properties by keyPath.

 You just have to add the properties to `cellConfig` or `cellConfigAtConfigure` dictionary property of `XLFormRowDescriptor`.
-The main difference between `cellConfig` and `cellConfigAtConfigure` is the time when the property is set up. `cellConfig` properties are set up each time before display a cell. `cellConfigAtConfigure`, on the other hand, set up the property just after the init method of the cell is called and only one time.
+The main difference between `cellConfig` and `cellConfigAtConfigure` is the time when the property is set up. `cellConfig` properties are set up each time a cell is about to be displayed. `cellConfigAtConfigure`, on the other hand, set up the property just after the init method of the cell is called and only one time.

 For instance if you want to set up the placeholder you can do the following: